‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

 Under former President Joe Biden, an estimated 1,583 people involved faced federal criminal charges.

-On the first day of Trump’s second term, however, the Republican leader commuted 14 sentences and granted full pardons to the rest of those sentenced over the riot.
+On the first day of Trump’s second term, however, the Republican leader commuted 14 sentences and granted full pardons to the rest of the accused.

-In line with Trump’s own position, Patel has expressed sympathy for the January 6 “hostages”, even promoting the work of the so-called J6 Choir, made up of imprisoned defendants, to raise money on their behalf.
+In line with Trump’s own position, Patel has expressed sympathy for the January 6 “hostages” — even promoting the work of the so-called J6 Choir — made up of imprisoned defendants, to raise money on their behalf.

 On Thursday, Durbin asked Patel directly if Trump was wrong to issue a blanket pardon for the rioters.